dipdup-io/dipdup/src/demo_raw/README.md

 dipdup -c . -c configs/dipdup.sqlite.yml run
 ```

-Or spawn a Compose stack:
+Or spawn a Compose stack with PostgreSQL and Hasura:

 ```shell
 cd deploy